Yali (politician): Early life

-After 1945, the Australian Administration of Papua New Guinea (PNG) realised that it had to combat the antagonism of the native people towards the colonial power and Europeans in general.
+After 1945, the Australian Administration of Papua New Guinea realised that it had to combat the antagonism of the native people towards the colonial power and Europeans in general.
 To this end, it promoted native leaders who would explain to their people the advantages of working with the Administration.
 The most prominent of these became Yali, of the Rai Coast, "born in the Ngaing bush area of Sor, a member of the Walaliang patriclan and the Tabinung matriclan, about 1912".

 Yali's father had been an important community leader, but he himself was not trained in the traditional skills of his forefathers and left home at a young age to work for Europeans.
 In 1928 Yali went to Wau as an indentured labourer and served as a waiter in a hotel.

 In 1929 he met Tagarab of Milguk, who had been at the anti-colonialist Rabaul Strike in 1928 and would go on to lead a cargo cult between 1942 and 1944, when he was shot by the retreating Imperial Japanese Army.

 Yali returned to the Rai Coast in 1931 to become Tultul of Sor (second in command to the Luluai, the village headman).
 After his wife died in late 1936 or early 1937, he left again to join the police force at the Rabaul Police Training Academy.
 Yali was stationed at Lae at the outbreak of war in 1939.
 During these years he witnessed and participated in acts of police brutality and rape against prisoners.
 He also heard much cargo talk and dissatisfaction with the material divide between them and their colonial employers.